How to Become an Electrician in Louisiana

 Electrician- Industrial Electrician – Certificate Program

-Northwest Louisiana Technical College offers various Certificate program options for future opticians.
+Northwest Louisiana Technical College offers various Certificate program options for future electricians.
 All programs are offered at their campus in Minden in Webster County, Louisiana.
 The college has around 2,924 students in total, with most students on 2-year programs.
 The college is institutionally accredited by the Council on Occupational Education.
 Tuition fees for in-state students are generally around $2,976 and for out-of-state students approximately $7,481 annually.
 Books and supplies can cost around $1,220, although this will depend on the program.

 * College accredition status and tuition fees and are, to our best knowledge, correct at the time of writing, and sourced from the National Center for Education Statistics (http://nces.ed.gov/).
 Check all details directly with college before applying.